Skip to main content

 • optimization

-The game's optimization has been criticized for failing to harness its potential, resulting in a lackluster and uninspired performance that detracts from the overall experience.
+The game's optimization has been criticized for failing to meet expectations, resulting in a lackluster and uninspired performance that detracts from its potential charm.

 • “It has the potential to be full of charm but instead delivers a dull and largely uninspired performance.”